coreboot/coreboot/Documentation/mainboard/asus/p8z77-m_pro.md

 ## Not working

-- PS/2 keyboard in Win10 using Tianocore (please see [Known issues])
+- PS/2 keyboard in Win10 using edk2 (please see [Known issues])
-- PS/2 mouse using Tianocore
+- PS/2 mouse using edk2
-- PCIe graphics card on Windows and Tianocore (throws critical ACPI_BIOS_ERROR)
+- PCIe graphics card on Windows and edk2 (throws critical ACPI_BIOS_ERROR)

 ## Native raminit compatibility